There Is One Fediverse. There Are A Thousand Ways To Join It.

 The biggest design decision we made was the simplest: the app is hard-locked to toot.wales.

 There is no “pick a server” screen or “find your instance”.
 There is no friction.
-This is not “a Mastodon app”; it is the Tŵt app, purpose-built for our community.
+This is not a Mastodon app; it’s the Tŵt app, purpose-built for our community.

-I’ve spent years building tools like StartHereSocial to help people navigate the “maze” of the Fediverse.
-However, for toot.wales, I realised the answer should not be a better map.
-It should be an inviting, open front door.
-If you want to join us, you should be able to step right in.
+I’ve spent years building tools like StartHereSocial to help people navigate the maze of the Fediverse.
+But for toot.wales, I realised the answer isn’t a better map, it should be an inviting, open front door.
+If you want to join, you should be able to step right in.

 Croeso: A warmer welcome

-Alongside the app, I built a promotional web site at croeso.toot.wales.
+Alongside the app I built a promotional Web site at croeso.toot.wales.
 Croeso is Welsh for “welcome”, and that is exactly what it provides.
-It strips away the jargon.
-There is no talk of federation or decentralisation.
+It strips away the jargon, no talk of federation or decentralisation.
 Instead, it offers clear language about why this is “Better Social”.

-It is joyful and unthreatening on purpose.
-We are not here to preach at you to quit X or Facebook, and we are not shaming anyone.
+It’s joyful and non-threatening on purpose.
+We’re not here to preach at you to quit X or Facebook, and we’re not shaming anyone.
 We are simply inviting you to try something different.
 If you like the vibe, stay.
-If not, that is fine too.
-People stay because it feels good, not because they have been talked into a boycott.
+If not, no worries.
+People stay because it feels good, not because they’ve been coaxed into a boycott.

 A Fediverse of communities

 Some people see the Fediverse as one giant global town square.
 I see it differently.
-For me, it’s a constellation of communities.
+For me, it’s a community of communities.
+There are a million fediverses.

-When people tell me “mastodon.social is too big”, my gut feeling is no, your server is too small.
+When people looking to onboard new people tell me “mastodon.social is too big”, my gut feeling is no, your server is too small.
 Communities only grow when we intentionally nurture them.
-It’s not up to a company in Germany to grow Tŵt.
+It’s not up to a company in Germany to grow Tŵt in Wales.
 That’s on us, it’s our problem.

 I want everyone in Wales (and the world!) to have a social option that is not drowned in surveillance and ad-tech.
 To get there, we have to design for clarity rather than complexity.